SecretFoundation/SNIPs/SNIP-721.md

 Users may want to include private memos with transactions.
 While it is possible to include a memo with the Cosmos message, that message is publicly viewable.
 Therefore, to enable private memos, SNIP-721 token contracts must allow an optional `memo` field in any message that generates a mint, burn, or transfer transaction.

 ## Padding
 Users may want to enforce constant length messages to avoid leaking data.
-To support this functionality, SNIP-721 tokens MUST support the option to include a `padding` field in every message.
-This optional `padding` field may be sent with ANY of the messages in this spec.
-Contracts MUST ignore this field if sent.
+To support this functionality, SNIP-721 token contracts must support the option to include a `padding` field in every message.
+This optional `padding` field may be sent with any of the messages in this spec.
+Contracts must ignore this field if sent.

 ## Requests
-Requests SHOULD be sent as base64 encoded JSON.
+Requests should be sent as base64 encoded JSON.
 Future versions of Secret Network may add support for other formats as well, but at this time we recommend usage of JSON only.
 For this reason the parameter descriptions specify the JSON type which must be used.
 In addition, request parameters will include in parentheses a CosmWasm (or other) underlying type that this value must conform to.
 E.g. a recipient address is sent as a string, but must also be parsed to a bech32 address.

 ## Queries
-Queries are off-chain requests, that are not cryptographically validated.
-This means that contracts that wish to validate the caller of a query MUST implement some sort of authentication.
+Queries are off-chain requests that are not cryptographically validated.
+This means that contracts that wish to validate the caller of a query must implement some sort of authentication.
 SNIP-721 uses an "API key" scheme, which validates a `(viewing key, account)` pair.

-Authentication MUST happen on each query that reveals private account-specific information.
-Authentication MUST be a resource intensive operation, that takes a significant amount of time to compute.
+Authentication must happen on each query that reveals private account-specific information.
+Authentication must be a resource intensive operation that takes a significant amount of time to compute.
 This is because such queries are open to offline brute-force attacks, which can be parallelized to scale linearly with the resources of a motivated attacker.
-Authentication MUST perform the same computation even if the user does not have a viewing key set.
-Authentication response MUST be indistinguishable for both the case of a wrong viewing key and the case of a non-existent viewing key.
+Authentication must perform the same computation even if the user does not have a viewing key set.
+The authentication response must be indistinguishable for both the case of a wrong viewing key and the case of a non-existent viewing key.

 <a name="queryblockinfo"></a>One should be aware that the current blockheight and time is not available to a query on Secret Network at this moment, but there are plans to make the BlockInfo available to queries in a future hardfork.
-To get around this limitation, the SNIP-721 contract may choose to store the BlockInfo every time a message is executed, in order to use the blockheight and time of the last message execution to check viewing permission expiration during a query.
-Therefore it is possible that a whitelisted address may be able to view the owner or metadata of a token past its permission expiration if no one executed any contract message since before the expiration.
+To get around this limitation, the SNIP-721 contract may choose to store the BlockInfo every time a message is executed, in order to use the blockheight and time of the last message execution when checking the expiration of an approval during a query.
+Therefore it is possible that a whitelisted address may be able to view the owner or metadata of a token past its approval expiration if no one executed any contract message since before the expiration.

 ## Responses
-Unless specified otherwise, all message & query responses will be JSON encoded in the `data` field of the Cosmos response, rather than in the `logs`.
+Unless otherwise specified, all message & query responses will be JSON encoded in the `data` field of the Cosmos response, rather than in the `logs`.
 This is meant to reduce the potential for data-leakage through side-channel attacks.
 In addition, since all keys will be encrypted, it is not possible to use the `log` events for event triggering.

 ### Success status
 Some of the messages detailed in this document contain a `"status"` field.
-This field MUST hold one of two values: `"success"` or `"failure"`.
+This field must hold one of two values: `"success"` or `"failure"`.

 While errors during execution of contract functions should usually result in a proper and detailed error response, The `"failure"` status is reserved for cases where a contract might choose to obfuscate the exact cause of failure, or otherwise indicate that while nothing failed to happen, the operation itself could not be completed for some valid reason.

 # Base

-This handles ownership, transfers, allowances, and metadata.
-These messages and queries must be consistently supported by all Secret-721 contracts; however, all [metadata](#metadata) response fields are optional to allow for SNIP-721 contracts that choose not to implement metadata.
-Note that all tokens must have an owner, as well as an ID.
+This handles ownership, transfers, approvals, and metadata.
+These messages and queries must be consistently supported by all SNIP-721 contracts; however, all [metadata](#metadata) response fields are optional to allow for SNIP-721 contracts that choose not to implement metadata.
+Note that all tokens must have an owner as well as an ID.
 The ID is an arbitrary string, unique within the contract.

 ## Messages